swe-instructors-forge25/spotify-demo/README.md

 choco install mkcert
 ```

+- If you do not have choco you can find the install guide here: https://chocolatey.org/install

 2. Open `C:\Windows\System32\drivers\etc\hosts` and add this line: `127.0.0.1 test-spotify-site.local` in the Local section
 - You can open files with CMD+Shift+P in VSCode and then type File:Open File...
 - Add the line `127.0.0.1 test-spotify-site.local` at the bottom of the hosts file under "# ::1 localhost"